Pricing Theory

 2. Costs and Risks: Car Driver Example

-It is claimed that the carbon pricing matrix addresses the social costs and climate-related risks of the anthropogenic carbon balance [a].
+It is claimed that the carbon pricing matrix addresses the social costs and risks associated with the carbon cycle [a].
 But what exactly is a cost, and what is a risk?

 The standard technical definition of risk is that it is “the effect of uncertainty on objectives” (ISO 3100).
 Many people simply define risk as the probability of an event multiplied by the impact of the event.
 The essential idea behind these definitions is that risks are unwanted events that are probabilistic in magnitude and/or their timing.
 Costs, on the other hand, usually refer to events that have predictable outcomes and can be planned for.